 Homeless survival lessons – Hygiene, staying clean in a dirty world

-If you keep yourself clean you will keep attention away from you, attention from people who might prey on you or your things.
-It is crucial to blend in and leaving behind a trail of strange odors should be always avoided.
-The city shelters that offer hot showers are the most used methods of keeping a good hygiene, but there are other methods as well.
+If you keep yourself clean, you will keep attention away from you, attention from people who might prey on you or your things.
+It is crucial to blend in and leaving behind a trail of strange odors should always be avoided.
+The city shelters that offer hot showers are the most used methods of keeping good hygiene, but there are other methods as well.
 Swimming pool showers are great for the homeless people that are located near a pool or beach and hotel lobby bathrooms are also a good choice, as long as you can sneak in.

 Homeless survival lessons – Clothing and bags

-Carrying only the essential will not draw attention to yourself and this is one of the homeless survival lessons they all know.
-Carrying your house with you, will just make you a target for the others and you won’t be able to blend in.
-Usually for them, their backpack is their whole world (it contains their birth certificate, social security card and all the money they have) and they learned to keep a good eye on it.
+Carrying only the essential will not draw attention to yourself.
+This is one of the homeless survival lessons they all know and respect.
+Carrying your house with you will just make you a target for the others.
+Even more, you won’t be able to blend in with your environment.
+Usually, for them, their backpack is their whole world (it contains their birth certificate, social security card and all the money they have) and they learned to keep a good eye on it.

 Homeless survival lessons – Food and water, the basic needs of humans

-Finding food and water plays an important role in the life of every homeless person and they spend quite some time trying to get what they need.
-They have developed various strategies and these homeless survival lessons are used even by those who have a roof over their head, but have a hard time living from one paycheck to the other.
+Finding food and water plays a vital role in the life of every homeless person.
+They spend quite some time trying to get what they need.
+They have developed various strategies and these homeless survival lessons are used even by those who have a roof over their head but have a hard time living from one paycheck to the other.
 Hotels often have free continental breakfasts.

 Dumpster diving is another activity that is practiced by many homeless people, but you need to know how to do it.
 You need to know your nearby completion, the best times and places to do it.